-Do you try to stop stress eating but find it just too hard to avoid food using food to cope?
-Find out how to manage your worries and anxieties with these tips and alternatives for that will help you break the harmful cycle that interferes with your health and weight loss goals.
+Do you try to stop stress eating but find it just too hard to avoid using food to cope?
+Find out how to manage your worries and anxieties with these tips and alternatives that will help you break the harmful cycle that interferes with your health and weight loss goals.

 Worry much?
 Yeah, me too.
 I am a recovered worrier.
 I was born with a talent to turn the smallest of tasks or mistakes into a near effort for world peace.
 Truly, it was remarkable.
 So much of my life was spent twisted up in knots of anxiety– only left me depressed because of how I was “incapable of doing anything right”.

 During my battle with postpartum depression and anxiety (see the story here, scroll) I uncovered a lot of tools to help me reach a place of freedom.
 One of the most powerful was what I call The Anxiety List.
 It’s almost that simple.